Bob McDowall, R.D. McDowall Ltd., UK

 Regulators focus on the (creation), modification and deletion of (GMP-relevant) data while many IT systems are not able to generate audit trails at all or they are not able to generate audit trails for GMP-relevant data.

-Therefore, this Live Online Training is designed to support you to identify GMP-relevant data and how to perform and document an Audit Trail review as part of a second person Review.
+Therefore, this course is designed to support you to identify GMP-relevant data and how to perform and document an Audit Trail review as part of a second person Review.

-This Live Online Training is designed for managers and staff from health care industries as well for auditors who are responsible for the organisation and execution of audit trail (reviews) in their companies.
+This course is designed for managers and staff from health care industries as well for auditors who are responsible for the organisation and execution of audit trail (reviews) in their companies.

 Why Is An Audit Trail and Its Review Important?

 - Part 11 and Annex 11 / Chapter 4 requirements for audit trail

 - Do I really need an audit trail?

 - Audit trail content